Roger Ebert: Beliefs

-Ebert was critical of intelligent design, and stated that people who believe in either creationism or New Age beliefs such as crystal healing or astrology should not be president.
+Ebert was critical of intelligent design, and stated that people who believe in either creationism or New Age beliefs like crystal healing or astrology should not be president.
 He wrote that in Catholic school he learned of the "Theory of Evolution, which in its elegance and blinding obviousness became one of the pillars of my reasoning, explaining so many things in so many ways.
 It was an introduction not only to logic but to symbolism, thus opening a window into poetry, literature and the arts in general.
 All my life I have deplored those who interpret something only on its most simplistic level."

 Ebert described himself as an agnostic on at least one occasion, but at other times explicitly rejected that designation; biographer Matt Singer wrote that Ebert opposed any categorization of his beliefs.
 In 2009, Ebert wrote that he did not "want [his] convictions reduced to a word," and stated, "I have never said, although readers have freely informed me I am an atheist, an agnostic, or at the very least a secular humanist – which I am."
 He wrote: "I am not a believer, not an atheist, not an agnostic.
 I am still awake at night, asking how?
 (Note: The question how in these last sentences of the blog entry refers back to its first paragraph in which Ebert writes that as a second-grader he would lie awake at night asking himself the questions "But how could God have no beginning?
 And how could he have no end?".)
 I am more content with the question than I would be with an answer."
-He writes: "I was asked at lunch today who or what I worshiped.
-The question was asked sincerely, and in the same spirit I responded that I worshiped whatever there might be outside knowledge.
+He writes: "I was asked at lunch today who or what I worshipped.
+The question was asked sincerely, and in the same spirit I responded that I worshipped whatever there might be outside knowledge.
 I worship the void.
 The mystery.
 And the ability of our human minds to perceive an unanswerable mystery.
 To reduce such a thing to simplistic names is an insult to it, and to our intelligence."

 He wrote of his Catholic upbringing: "I believed in the basic Church teachings because I thought they were correct, not because God wanted me to.
 In my mind, in the way I interpret them, I still live by them today.
 Not by the rules and regulations, but by the principles.
 For example, in the matter of abortion, I am pro-choice, but my personal choice would be to have nothing to do with an abortion, certainly not of a child of my own.
 I believe in free will, and believe I have no right to tell anyone else what to do.
 Above all, the state does not."
 He later wrote: "My choice is to not support abortion, except in cases of a clear-cut choice between the lives of the mother and child.
 A child conceived through incest or rape is innocent and deserves the right to be born."